kylek29/bookmap-tos-config/README.md

 Please note that periodic updates from TD Ameritrade for the Think-or-Swim software may break this utility (because of syntax change, config change, etc.).

+* /src/ : Contains the source code files.
+* /dist/ : Contains a .zip file of the .exe and related items (readme.md, config.ini)

 # Disclaimer
 Author is not responsible for loss of data or corruption of config files.
 Use at your own risk.